ethereum-attestation-service/eas-docs-site/docs/innovation--hub/Use Cases/voting.md

 sidebar_position: 6
 ---

-# Verified Voter Identification and Eligibility
+# Voter ID and Eligibility

 ## Problem
 In order to ensure the integrity and transparency of voting systems, it is important to verify the identity and eligibility of voters.
 Traditional methods of verification, such as paper-based voter registration and manual processes for checking voter eligibility, can be slow, error-prone, and vulnerable to fraud and manipulation.